NEXT WORSHIP SERVICES: NEW HEBRON, 8/17, 3 PM; FLINT RIVER CHAPEL, 8/24, 6 PM

 • About Us

-TWO CHURCHES ONE CONGREGATION Flint River Chapel New Hebron Baptist
+Flint River Chapel New Hebron Baptist Church

 Flint River Chapel & New Hebron Baptist Church